List of Easter eggs in Microsoft products: Word for Windows 2

 In Word for Windows 2, there is a simple animation involving a WordPerfect 'Monster', a fireworks display and credits roll in the About box.
 The user's name (entered in Tools Options) was appended to the end of the "Thanks" section of the credits.

 Office 4.3

-The tip of the day would sometimes display the following fun and inspirational tips.
+The tip of the day would sometimes display the following platitudes.
 They could also be viewed in the help file.
 This first appeared in Office 4.3, and also appeared in Office 95, and 97.